 Are there any other costs?
 Is there anything I need to bring?

+Access to basic materials and resources are available as part of this course.
 Bring a notebook and pen or pencil and a bag for your work.
-Basic materials are provided and you will be advised on what other items you need to purchase between sessions or brought in.
-In order to complete some of the cutting out tasks at home you may need to purchase cotton fabric ,fabric scissors, pins and a tape measure.
+You will be advised on what other items you need to purchase between sessions or brought in.
+In order to complete some of the cutting out tasks at home you may need to purchase fabric scissors, pins and a tape measure.

 When I've finished, what course can I do next?

 City Lit has a range of fashion classes such as Clothes making I, Sewing on Sundays and, Recycled Fashion.
 We also run courses in Textiles where you can learn how to embroider, knit and use print techniques to embellish garments.
 Please browse the website for upcoming courses.

 Silvia Sacrestano is a Italian fashion print designer graduated from Central Saint Martin’s year 2000, working as a freelance artist for fashion, community projects, museums and academic schools as: Fashion textile print designer, screen print designer, carnival costume artist, pattern cutter ,clothes making & soft furnishing ,combining cad embroidery, felt making, art, craft & food for the wellbeing.
 Silvia is a creative, young spirited person, full of energy always looking for exciting projects to share & to work in collaboration with other creative minds & students.
 She is organized, patient, with lots of artistic skills, looks for challenges, specialised in working with children, families & adults.
 Silvia is based in central London; she is interested in helping the community by sharing her knowledge, enthusiasm & artistic tools of self-expression.
 She infuses others with her passion, to inspire and to be inspired.
 By participating in her workshops you will feel energetic, have fun and be creative, whilst exploring visual imagination & wellbeing.
 You will use experimental and innovative techniques with a unique artistic approach.